Multilingual Education (MLE)

 - Conducting Language Mapping Exercise.

-- Conducting Webinar and Seminars to spread awareness on MLE.
+- Conducting webinars and seminars to spread awareness on MLE.

-- Partnering with different organizations to establish a National Consortium for MLE – India
+- Partnering with different organisations to establish a National Consortium for MLE – India

 Different Language Use in a Multilingual Classroom: